jazad136/react-udemy-samplefuncsclasses/README.md

 - React Dom 16.6.3
 - React Scripts 3.0.1

-### Some components
+### Projects in this Repository
-- The TimeApp module.
+- The TimeApp project.
-<br>This is in the "jsx" directory
+<br>This is located in the "jsx" directory
 <br>(for a sample project from the course)

 *TimeApp Updates*
 <br>not working yet (Sep.
 19).
 <br>working now!
 Needed to do imports correctly (Sep.
 21)

-- The Components module.
+- The Components project.
-<br>This is in the "components" directory
+<br>This is located in the "components" directory
 <br>(for the comments project from the course)

 *Components Updates*